 A company can be presumed insolvent if it fails to either pay the debt or apply to set aside the debt within 21 days.
 The party serving the statutory demand can rely on the presumption of insolvency and apply to wind up the company.

 Although a company can rebut an application for winding up, the onus of proving solvency is strict.
-Again, responding to the statutory demand before 21 days pass is imperative.
+Again, you must respond to the statutory demand before 21 days passes.

 Remember, time is of the essence!
 You must file and serve on the creditor an application to set aside a statutory demand and the supporting affidavit within 21 days.

-LegalVision’s disputes lawyers can assist your company respond, or apply to set aside a statutory demand.
+LegalVision’s disputes lawyers can assist your company to respond to a statutory demand, or apply to set aside a statutory demand.
 We can also advise you on next steps if you are unsure how to proceed with the demand.
 Questions?
 Please get in touch on 1300 544 755.